Ongoing clinical trials

 The purpose of this study is to evaluate the effect of setrusumab, a monoclonal antibody, against intravenous bisphosphonates (IV-BP) in children living with types I, III or IV The study is focusing on reduction in fracture rate, including morphometric vertebral fractures, in younger pediatric participants as well as other parameters.

 Currently enrolling patients aged 2 but less than 7 years old with OITypes I, III, and IV.
-Learn more about this study here.
+Learn more about the study at ClinicalTrials.gov or at the project webpage.
 Please reach out to email@example.com if you are interested in participating.

 Poise 1 (Sanofi)

 Sanofi is conducting an early phase study in adults with OI Types I and IV with an anti-TGFb antibody called SAR439459.
 This study is called Poise 1 and is a Phase 1 study, where the researchers evaluate the treatment’s safety and determine a safe dosage range.